QTechnocrats/covid19-detection-chest-xray-dataset/README.md

 ![alt text](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/images/models.png)

-##### We have created two notebooks for this.
+#### We have created three notebooks for this, with three different apprroach to the feature size reduction technique and the feature map circuit design.

-In [Notebook-1](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/quantum_classifier_1.ipynb) we have used 11 features from 256 feature sized input data.
+In [Notebook-1](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/quantum_classifier_1.ipynb) we have used 11 features from 256 feature sized input data, extracted by Principal Data Analysis.
+Here we achieved an accuracy of approx 49% to 50%.

 In [Notebook-2](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/quantum_classifier_2.ipynb) we have reduced 256 features of each image to 4 using TruncatedSVD method.
+This gave us a little lower accuracy in the range of 43% to 45%.

+In [Notebook-3](https://github.com/QTechnocrats/covid19-detection-chest-xray-dataset/blob/main/quantum_classifier_3.ipynb) we have reduced the data further to 2 features only.
+Unexpectedly this gave us the highest of all previous approached, 60% accuracy.

 We have done this beacuse encoding 256 features to a quantum circuit is not a feasible approach.
+Also more importantly, Quantum circuit seems to be performing better with lesser number of features.
+So we should more focus on in future to to reduce feature size efficiently not affecting the data patterns overall.

 ### Prediction
 While Predicting, we first give input to the Model-1.
 If it predicts as Normal person, then it is the final prediction assigned to the input.
 If not, then we give the same input to Model-2 and it finally predicts whether the chest x-ray reveals the patients has Covid-19 or Viral Pneumonia.